WebDav for Linux

 - Open Nautilus or a comparable browser.

-Result: The files from your mailbox.org Drive are now displayed in your browser.
+Result: The files from your mailbox.org Drive are now accessible in your file browser.

-Option 2: Mount your Drive on the command line
+Option 2: Mount your Drive via command line

-You can mount your Drive connection directly on the command line using the mount command.
-If necessary, install the software ‘davfs’ or ‘davfs2’.
-Create the directory ‘/mnt/drive’ and connect your Drive:
+You can mount your Drive connection directly via command line using the mount command.
+If necessary, install the software davfs or davfs2.
+Create the directory /mnt/drive

 mount.davfs https://dav.mailbox.org/servlet/webdav.infostore /mnt/drive